-Ice Lakes near Silverton is considered one of the most beautiful hikes in Colorado.
+Ice Lakes Basin is one of the most beautiful hikes in Colorado.
 The trail has become especially popular in recent years as many visitors come to Southwest Colorado to enjoy its unspoiled nature and outdoor opportunities.

-The trail leads to a pair of stunning alpine lakes known Ice Lake and Island Lake, and although it attracts many visitors, hiking it requires some knowledge and proper physical shape among many other things.
+The trail leads to Ice Lake and Island Lake, and although it attracts many visitors, hiking it requires some knowledge and proper physical shape among many other things.

-This article will help you prepare for hiking to Ice Lakes near Silverton and make sure you enjoy your time here!
+This article will help you prepare for hiking to Ice Lakes trailhead and enjoy your time!

 - Distance: 7.0 miles to Ice Lake; 8.4 miles to Island Lake (round trip)